kyma-incubator/compass/docs/director/03-tenancy.md

 Technical details can be found [here](../../components/director/cmd/tenantfetcher/README.md).

 # Authentication flow
-Director has endpoint called `tenant-mapping-service`, which is a [hydrator](https://www.ory.sh/oathkeeper/docs/pipeline/mutator/#hydrator).
-The responsibility of this component is to map external tenant to internal tenant and enrich the request with mapping result.
+Tenant information takes important role during the authentication and authorization phase.
+The tenant mapping phase is done on the incomming request that is routed to the component called tenant mapping handler.
+The tenant mapping handler is a HTTP endpoint configured as the Oathkeeper [hydrator](https://www.ory.sh/oathkeeper/docs/pipeline/mutator/#hydrator).
+On of its responsibility is to map external tenant identifier to the internal one.

 More technical details can be found [here](../../components/director/internal/).

 # Tenants Query in GraphQL API
-The Compass Director GraphQL API exposes query`Tenants` which return list of all tenants with global tenant, internal tenant and metadata available in the Compass Director.
+The Compass Director GraphQL API exposes `tenants` query.
+The query return list of all tenants with their external identifier, internal identifier, and additional metadata.